EV Home Charging Issues

 Problems that can arise and how to protect your home.

-There’s no doubt.
-Electric vehicles are growing fast in popularity – for lots of good reasons.
-For the new owner, one big concern is charging – also for good reasons.
-Some car manufacturers don’t exactly go into detail on this point, and suggest in their marketing literature and specifications that a standard 120-volt electrical outlet will be all it takes.
+For the new EV or Hybrid owner, a big concern is charging – for good reason.
+Car manufacturers and sales staff don’t always go into detail on this point, and the information is usually buried deep in the owner’s manual.
+We hear that some suggest a standard 120-volt electrical outlet will be all it takes.

 1. Not all 120-volt outlets are created equal.